 - Recognise that local people have significant environmental knowledge of areas to be explored; - Communicate with relevant local residents, farm or pastoral property owners and occupiers, Aboriginal groups and local authorities regarding access and work programs; - Respect the rights, cultural beliefs, and relevant concerns of all parties having a legitimate interest in land proposed for exploration; - Minimise the impacts of exploration activities wherever possible; and - Consult with land users, owners, lessees and with government authorities to ensure that statutory and other requirements are known.

 Significant changes in the state of affairs

-Other than those disclosed in the Corporate Activity of the Operations Overview section on Page 6, there have been no significant changes in the state of affairs of the Company during the financial year.
+There have been no significant changes in the state of affairs of the Company during the financial year.

 Significant events after the balance date